 Information and contact:

-wimek@wur.nl Lumen building 100, Postbus 47, 6700 AA Wageningen
+wimek@wur.nl Rooms: A.215 and A.229, Lumen building 100, Postbus 47, 6700 AA Wageningen

 Employment

 Human resources

 HR Advisor

 The chair group's HR advisor is a contact person for postdocs employed by Wageningen University.
 You can consult your HR advisor confidentially about issues such as your legal status, career choices and personal development, coaching, your yearly Performance & Development (P&D) interview, etc. Based on their expertise, your HR advisor can advise you regarding any problems or, if necessary, refer you to, or involve, others who can help.
 The name of your HR advisor can be found on the intranet under the myHR button/colleagues/HR contact.